AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/google-ad-manager.md

 This section describes all the audiences that you can export to this destination.

-All destinations support the activation of audiences generated through the Experience Platform [Segmentation Service](../../../segmentation/home.md).
+This destination support the activation of all audiences generated through the Experience Platform [Segmentation Service](../../../segmentation/home.md).

 Additionally, this destination also supports the activation of the audiences described in the table below.